Car Write Off Check | Free DVLA Check + Cat A, B, S, N

 When an insurer declares a vehicle a total loss, it is placed into one of four categories based on the type and severity of the damage.
 The current category system was introduced by the Association of British Insurers in October 2017 to replace the old Cat C and Cat D labels, shifting the focus from repair cost alone to whether the vehicle's structure has been compromised.

-• Category A (Scrap) The vehicle is so severely damaged that neither the car nor any of its individual parts should be used again.
+The vehicle is so severely damaged that neither the car nor any of its parts should ever be used again.
 The entire vehicle must be crushed and a certificate of destruction issued.
 You will never see a genuine Cat A vehicle advertised for sale.

-• Category S (Structural Damage, Repairable) The vehicle has sustained damage to its structural frame, which could include a bent or twisted chassis, collapsed crumple zones or compromised mounting points.
-Cat S vehicles can be professionally repaired and returned to the road, but they must be re-registered with the DVLA before being driven again.
-The V5C logbook will be permanently annotated with the write-off status.
+The vehicle sustained damage to its structural frame, such as a bent chassis, collapsed crumple zones or compromised mounting points.
+Cat S cars can be professionally repaired and driven again, but must be re-registered with the DVLA first.
+The V5C logbook is permanently annotated.

-• Category N (Non-Structural Damage, Repairable) The vehicle has suffered non-structural damage such as cosmetic panel damage, electrical faults, or issues with the braking or suspension systems that do not affect the body's structural integrity.
-Cat N vehicles do not need to be re-registered with the DVLA, but you must notify them that the car has been written off.
-Many Cat N cars have relatively minor damage that was simply uneconomical for the insurer to repair at approved workshop rates.
+Damage was non-structural, such as cosmetic panels, electrical faults, or brake and suspension issues that do not affect the body's integrity.
+Cat N cars do not need re-registering, but the DVLA must be notified.
+Many have minor damage that was simply uneconomical for the insurer to repair.

 Write off data from the MIAFTR database